 Rather than addressing these passages further, the rest of this article will focus on giving a few general proofs against the doctrine of Baptismal Regeneration.

-The Bible teaches that our new birth is "born of incorruptible seed" (1 Peter 1:23), an entirely new creation (2 Corinthians 5:17), and utterly without sin (1 John 3:9, 5:18) - not to mention a sibling of Jesus Christ (Romans 8:29).
+The Bible teaches that the new birth is "born of incorruptible seed" (1 Peter 1:23), an entirely new creation (2 Corinthians 5:17), utterly without sin (1 John 3:9, 5:18), and a sibling of Jesus Christ (Romans 8:29).
 How could such a being go to Hell?

 Baptismal Regenerationalists demolish the entire doctrine of the new birth, firstly by tying it to water baptism, but also because they teach almost uniformly that a person who is born again can ultimately go to Hell.